Civic engagement in Europe: a transdisciplinary approach

-- Understanding of what Civic Engagement means and it´s role in modern European societies.
+- understanding of what Civic Engagement (CE) means and its role in modern European societies;

-- Develop a critical perspective on Civic Engagement and the role of the Universities regarding the third mission.
+- developing a critical perspective on CE and the role of the universities regarding the third mission;

-- Contextualize civic tourism within broader cultural, environmental, political and economic dimensions of society by the example of the Maramureș area;
+- contextualizing civic engagement within broader cultural, environmental, political, and economic dimensions of society by the example of the Maramureș area;

-- Explain the diverse nature of tourism, including culture and place, regional/local perspectives, and experience design and provision.
+- explaining the diverse nature of heritage, including culture and place, regional/ local perspectives, and experience design and provision;

-- Identify and assess relationships and networks relative to building civic tourism capacity.
+- identifying and assessing relationships and networks regarding the building of civic tourism capacity;

-- Reflecting on the project carried out during the physical mobility from the Service-Learning perspective: impact on the students and on the community.
+- reflecting on the impact of the project carried out during the physical mobility from the Service-Learning perspective: impact on the students and on the community.